Constellation-Labs/documentation-hub/validate/setup-guides/do/launchDroplet.md

   </style>
 </head>

-##### INSTANCES
+## Finalize Details

+### Instances
 We only need only **one** droplet for this process, so we can leave this set to `1 Droplet`.

 You may want to change the hostname of your node to something that makes a little more sense to you.
 However, if you want to keep some anonymity as to the purpose of your Node, that is up to you.

 :::note
-This should be behind the scenes and only you will have access to this information, so a more familiar name, may be in order?
+If you choose to install your Node using **nodectl**, your hostname will be changed for you.
+If you are manually building your Node, this hostname will be behind the scenes and only you will have access to this information, so a more familiar name, may be in order?
 :::

 ![](/img/validator_nodes/node-do-launch1.png)

 You can add **tags** to you Node, it helps in situations where you have many other resources that you might be using in conjunction with your Node, for your business needs.